 In the realm of impersonation, while you may know the face of everyone in your company, organizations interact with external contributors regularly.
 If your organization rents office space, anyone impersonating the cleaning crew, management company, service providers like pest control and package delivery, or even a frazzled looking spouse could present the opportunity for a malicious actor to breach your organization’s physical security.

-Social engineering small businesses is a lucrative endeavor with lots of options for an attacker.
+Social engineering small businesses is a lucrative endeavour with lots of options for an attacker.
 Given all of these entry points, how can small to mid-sized businesses effectively defend against social engineering threats?

 Protecting Your Company From Social Engineering